10 min

 Yes, especially when they contain sensitive personal information, PII is considered confidential.

 Yes, personal data is usually considered confidential.
-Therefore, additional measures must be taken to ensure the security and confidentiality of personal information.
-Many privacy laws clearly set out requirements for the protection and security of PII due to its confidential nature and the risks associated with its disclosure.
+Therefore, additional measures must be taken to ensure the security and confidentiality of personal data.
+Many privacy regulations clearly define the requirements for protecting and securing PII due to its confidential nature and the risks associated with its disclosure.

-Do all data privacy regulations cover personally identifiable data?
+Do all data privacy regulations cover personally identifiable information?

-Yes, all modern data privacy regulations contain definitions of personally identifiable data and related terms, such as sensitive personal information.
-Also, they contain information on how personally identifiable data may be used, how it should be protected and what knowledge individuals should have about the collection and use of such data.
-Most provisions also address the rights of individuals to withdraw consent to the collection or use of their personal data.
+Yes, all modern data protection regulations contain definitions of personal data and related concepts, such as confidential personal information.
+They also contain information on how personally identifiable information can be used, how to protect it, and the knowledge individuals should have about the collection and use of such data.
+Most regulations also cover the rights of individuals to withdraw consent for the processing of their personal data.

 What information is considered personal data under the provisions of the RODO?

-The RODO uses the term 'personal data', which is the same as PII.
-This includes information relating to confidentiality and the anonymisation process.
+The GDPR uses the term "personal data," which is equivalent to the term PII.
+It also includes information on confidentiality and the anonymization process.

-The EU General Data Protection Regulation (GDPR) covers PII, but refers to it as 'personal data'.
-They also include sensitive personal data and more general personal data, which may include data that has been anonymised.
-Under the RODO, some types of PII include personal information such as name, address or phone number, but also technical information such as device identifiers, browser cookie information or IP address.
+The EU's General Data Protection Regulation (GDPR) covers PII, but refers to it as "personal data."
+It also includes both sensitive personal data and more general personal data, which may include data that has been anonymized.
+Under the GDPR, some types of PII include information about individuals, such as a name, address, or phone number, but also technical information, such as device identifiers, browser cookie information, or an IP address.

 What are privacy breaches of personal information?

-Breaches of privacy of personal information (PII) are the collection or use of data in a manner that does not comply with data privacy laws or the failure to ensure adequate data security and confidentiality.
+Personal information (data) privacy breaches are the collection or use of data in a manner that is inconsistent with data privacy regulations or the failure to provide adequate security and confidentiality of the data.

-Data protection breaches may include, but are not limited to, the collection of personal data in a manner not communicated by the data controller or the use of that information in a manner that is not legitimate or communicated to the data owner.
-There may also be unauthorised access to or use of personal data, such as data breaches or theft, use of data for purposes not notified, sharing data with people not notified, storing data when it is no longer needed, or giving access to data to people who do not have a need to know.
-There are a number of laws relating to breaches of privacy of personal information, including health, financial or child protection laws.
+Personal data breaches may include the collection of personal data in a manner not disclosed by the data controller or the use of this information in a manner that is not legally justified or of which the data owner was not informed.
+Unauthorized access or use of personal data may also occur, such as a data breach or theft, the use of data for purposes not notified, the sharing of data with unauthorized individuals, the storage of data when it is no longer needed, or providing access to data to individuals who do not have a need for it.
+There are many regulations concerning personal information privacy breaches, including regulations regarding health, finance, or children.

-In order to safeguard personal information, the same attention to security and confidentiality is required as for other sensitive or confidential data.
-Data privacy legislation sets out specific requirements and recommendations for the protection of personal information.
+To secure personal information, it is necessary to maintain the same level of care for security and confidentiality as for other sensitive or confidential data.
+Data privacy regulations define specific requirements and recommendations for the protection of personal data.

-Some recommendations for data protection and databases include:
+Some recommendations for protecting data and databases include:

-• minimising data (collecting and storing only the necessary information),
+Data minimization (collecting and storing only necessary information)

-• segmenting data (separating different types of data and their uses for access control),
+Data segmentation (separating different types of data and their uses for access control)

-• applying data retention policies (storing only the necessary information and safely disposing of or returning it),
+Implementing data retention policies (storing only necessary information and securely deleting or returning it)